about

 Linder’s works have been shown nationally and extensively in Montana, Colorado, Wyoming and North Dakota.
 She has had numerous solo shows including: Missoula Art Museum, MT; Nicolaysen Art Museum, WY; OK Harris Works of Art, NYC; Fort Collins Museum of Contemporary Art, CO; Eiteljorg Museum, Indianapolis; Gallery 210, St. Louis; Holter Museum of Art, Helena; Dahl Arts Center, Rapid City; Prescott College Art Gallery, AZ; and Yellowstone Art Museum, Billings.

 In 2015, Linder was a featured speaker at a TEDx event in Billings, MT.
-She has served on the Montana Arts Council since 2008.
+She served on the Montana Arts Council 2008-2021.
 Her work was included in the inaugural exhibit of the Bozeman Sculpture Park in 2011.
 She was the first artist in residence of the Yellowstone Art Museum’s Visible Vault for 6 months.
 She was also selected to be a resident at the Ucross Foundation in Wyoming.
 In 2000, Linder was commissioned by the US General Service Administration’s Art in Architecture program for the Sweetgrass, MT/Coutts, AB Border station.
 Prior to that she taught at MSU-Billings and served as the Gallery Director for 7 years.
 She received her MFA in 1991 from the University of Colorado at Boulder.

 statement